xli4217/xli4217.github.io/bio/_pages/02_research.md

 ### Reinforcement Learning With Temporal Logic Rewards

-- Compare the learning performance and quality of learned policies for reinforcement learning agents using temporal logic rewards with heuristic rewards.
+- Compare the learning performance and quality of learned policies for reinforcement learning agents using temporal logic rewards with those that use heuristic rewards.

 - Evaluate against temporal-dependent robotic manipulation tasks.
-The video below shows learning of a toast placing task where the robot has to learn where and when to release the bread (task specified in temporal logic).
+The video below shows learning of a toast placing task.
+The robot has to learn where and when to release the bread (task specified in temporal logic).

 [paper](/assets/pdf/publications/Reinforcement_Learning_With_Temporal_Logic_Rewards.pdf)